 If you were too young for Pokémon cards, or too old, it’s precisely the same principle for other card games: Magic, Yu-Gi-Oh !, World of Warcraft (the card game) and others,

 Fungibility applied to cryptocurrencies

-Most of the cryptocurrencies you already know such as Bitcoin or Ethereum are fungible tokens.
+Most of the cryptocurrencies you already know such as Bitcoin or Ethereum can be considered fungible (see below ⬇️).
 One BTC is worth another are two BTC can be exchanged with one another.
 It’s the same for all cryptocurrencies you could find on Coinmarketcap.

 We won’t address these today, as we focus on non-fungible tokens.
 There were several attempts, as early as 2013 to create NFTs, but they were mostly unsuccessful.
 What made a difference was a new Ethereum standard, the ERC-721 which greatly facilitated the creation of “cryptocollectibles.”
 They are unique goods which share common attributes — the blockchain equivalent of Pokémon cards.

 Cryptokitties is what made NFTs known to the general audience — they are virtual kittens which were the precursors of the ERC-721.

 The project went live in October and took a couple month to reach its peak of virality last December.
 Cryptokitties were such as success than the whole Ethereum network was clogged for several days by the flood of transactions.

 Specific kittens, the most desirable of the bunch, reached prices in the 5 digits ($) and changed hands several times in a few days early December.
 Considering the success of the CryptoKitties, the ERC-721 went through the due diligence to get approved and finalized last June.

 When it comes to pushing and improving new technologies, you’ll often find porn and video games sharing the front line.